Robespierre, Maximilien François Marie Isidore de

 The most famous, and most reviled of all of the Jacobin leaders of the French Revolution, Robespierre was a provincial lawyer from Arras, where he was known as an advocate for the poor.
 In April, 1789, he was elected deputy to the Estates General for the Third Estate.
 Upon arriving in Paris, he promptly joined the Breton Club, which later became known as the Jacobin Club.
 Robespierre first came to prominence with a speech attacking the luxurious lifestyles of the Bishops and their lack of charity toward the poor.
 Subsequently, he became one of the leading spokesmen of the Left in the Constituent Assembly over the next two years, during which, as a democrat and a liberal, he supported adult male suffrage and opposed the death penalty.

 Confronted by external invasion and internal rebellion, Robespierre abandoned his liberal support for freedom of speech and the press.
 Instead, he maintained that the Revolution should be guided by a single will.
 His fear of aristocratic plots led him to support the repressive measures that came to be known as “The Terror” and led to the suppression by guillotine of his opponents on both his right and his left.
+On March 14, he had the Ultrarevolutionaries led by Hebert, Jacques arrested and executed ten days later.
 He viewed many of his former allies as rivals and on 30 March 1794, he had Danton and Desmoulins detained and guillotined on 5 April.

 While best known for the Terror, the Committee of Public Safety under Robespierre’s leadership drafted laws involving peasant landholdings, industry, education, and public assistance.
 Though generally supportive of economic liberalism, it imposed price controls in the form of the general maximum of prices and wages.
 By the end of his tenure, the Committee had defeated the Revolution’s internal and external opponents and was once again poised to resume the offensive.